 Robert J. Hugin

-Mr. Hugin has been our Chief Executive Officer since June 2010 and our Chairman since June 2011.
-He was previously President and Chief Operating Officer from May 2006 to June 2010, and was elected by the Board of Directors to serve as a Director in December 2001.
-Mr. Hugin served as Senior Vice President and Chief Financial Officer from June 1999 to May 2006.
-Mr. Hugin is immediate past Chairman of the Board of The Pharmaceutical Research and Manufacturers of America and is a member of the Board of Trustees of Princeton University, The Medicines Company, and The Darden Foundation, University of Virginia.
+Mr. Hugin serves as Celgene’s Executive Chairman.
+He assumed that role on March 1, 2016.
+Before serving as Executive Chairman, Mr. Hugin served as Celgene’s Chief Executive Officer, a position he held since June 2010 and Celgene’s Chairman, a position he has held since June 2011.
+Mr. Hugin served as President and Chief Operating Officer from May 2006 to June 2010, and was elected by the Board of Directors to serve as a Director in December 2001.
+Mr. Hugin joined Celgene in June 1999 as Senior Vice President and Chief Financial Officer.
+Mr. Hugin is a past Chairman of the Board of The Pharmaceutical Research and Manufacturers of America and is a member of the Board of Trustees of Princeton University, Danaher Corporation, The Medicines Company and The Darden Foundation, University of Virginia.
 He also serves as a member of the Board of Trustees of Atlantic Health System and of Family Promise, a national non-profit network assisting homeless families.
 Prior to joining Celgene, Mr. Hugin was a Managing Director with J.P.
 Morgan & Co.
 Inc. Mr. Hugin received an AB degree from Princeton University in 1976 and an MBA from the University of Virginia in 1985 and served as a United States Marine Corps infantry officer during the intervening period.

 Mark J. Alles